rapidspeciation/biodiversity_genomics_course/exercises/00_advanced_unix_awk.md

 # Now if we want to get the mean missing data proportion per group
 # we need to first combine the two files to get the missing data proportion and group information in a single file.
 As they are ordered the same way, we can just combine them with paste
 paste martin2019.info martin2019.imiss > martin2019.combined

-sed -i 's/ /\t/g' martin2019.combined # as the info file has blanks instead of tabs as delimiters
+# as the info file has spaces instead of tabs as delimiters, let's replace the spaces by tabs
+sed -i 's/ /\t/g' martin2019.combined

 # Get the mean missing data proportion per group
 awk '{if(NR>1) missing[$2]+=$7; count[$2]++}END{for(g in missing){print g,(missing[g]/count[g])}}' martin2019.combined | column -t

 #### String manipulation